nabigwaku/Data-Filtering---Playground/README.md

 ## Introduction

-The `loc` function in Pandas is a versatile tool for accessing specific rows and columns in a DataFrame using labels or boolean arrays.
+The `loc` function in Pandas is a tool for accessing specific rows and columns in a DataFrame using labels or boolean arrays.
 This playground provides various examples and scenarios to illustrate its usage effectively.

 ## Objectives